Eunji-Elly-Lee/eunji-elly-lee.github.io/_posts/2022-04-10-python-project-pang-arcade.markdown

 character_y_pos = screen_height - character_height - stage_height
 ```

 Use `blit` method to display the created background, stage, and character on the screen.
 These codes will be placed above `update()` method in the **while** statement.
-Because the background is the same size as the screen, set it to (0, 0), which is the upper left position.
+Set the background to (0, 0) which is the upper left position because it is the same size as the screen.
 Set the stage at the bottom of the screen and the character at the center just above the stage.

 ```python
 # display images